Diagnosing an autoimmune reaction in a sidewinding horse can lead to effective treatment! Pathogenes Testing Options

 Update: 2017 ELISA Submission Form

-Determining the cause of autoimmune polyneuritis may be possible.
-Our treatment protocol is available.
-The next step is in staging disease.
+Determining the cause of polyneuritis equi and autoimmune polyneuritis may be possible.
+There are no published protocols for polyneuritis equi, our treatment protocol is available to veterinarians when they are faced with a horse with antibodies against myelin protein.
+Our next step is in staging disease.
 Our autoimmune tests, MPP/MP2 can help us do that.
 Call for details.